tinyvision-ai-inc/pico2-ice/Docs/mpy.md

 - The bitstream is loaded into the FPGA using `fpga.cram(file)` with the previously opened file as argument.

 ### On pico-ice:

+Make sure to adjust `frequency=` to the same frequency used by your FPGA design.
+Often a lower value such as 12 MHz.

 ```python
 from machine import Pin